lbl-neutrino/larpixSlowControls/README.md

 The code in this repository creates a user interface for monitoring larpix cryostat controls, including:

-(i) level of liquid,
+(i) liquid level,

-(ii) temperature at cryostat bottom, bucket bottom, cryostat top plate, and 3 optional temperature sensors which can be placed on test subjects
+(ii) temperature on 6 sensors

 (iii) pressure inside cryostat

-(iv) high-voltage and/or current supplied to a test subject such as a TPC (this is optional depending on the test being performed)
+(iv) high-voltage and/or current supplied to a test subject (optional)

-(v) power being supplied to heating strips
+(v) power supplied to heating strips

-The following steps are taken to monitor Larpix controls.
-Each step is detailed in subsequent sections.
+Steps (detailed below) to monitor Larpix controls:

-**Step 1:** Turn on the two pi's, pressure guage
+**Step 1:** Turn on two Raspberry Pi's and pressure guage

-**Step 2:** Launch a monitoring session on the cryo-control Raspberry Pi using an accessable screen
+**Step 2:** Launch monitoring session on cryo-control Raspberry Pi using an accessable screen

-**Step 3 (optional):** Launch high voltage monitoring on the hv-control Raspberry Pi, then turn on HV supply
+**Step 3 (optional):** Launch high voltage monitoring on hv-control Raspberry Pi, then turn on HV supply

-**Step 4:** Connect a port on your computer to localhost:3000 on the lab computer (Labpix)
+**Step 4:** Connect port on your computer to localhost:3000 on Labpix

 **Step 5:** Launch the Larpix Slow Control dashboard

 **Step 6:** When you're finished testing, turn on heating strips

-**Step 7:** Stop the monitoring session when cryo temp reaches room temp
+**Step 7:** Stop monitoring when cryo temp reaches room temp

 #################################################################################